 Triathlons are tough.
 There is no way around it.
 Whatever distance you want to complete, doing one is a big project from start to finish.
-Training to have good results in swimming, cycling or running is a big project, but combine all three, and it starts to look overwhelming.
+Likewise, training to have good results in swimming, cycling, or running is a big project, but combining all three starts to look overwhelming.

 Doing an Ironman is all about the experience and the things you learn on the way to the finish line.
-The goal of this article is to help you have an even more incredible experience.
+This article aims to help you have an even more incredible experience.

 A short intro about the writer

-My name is Nikolaj, I’m a danish entrepreneur and endurance race lover.
-I’ve completed a bunch of different races since I started training and doing sports in 2009.
+My name is Nikolaj.
+I’m a danish entrepreneur and endurance race lover.
+I’ve completed many different races since I started training and doing sports in 2009.

-I’ve finished around 10 marathons, around 10 triathlons, and an ultra trail race.
-I’ve climbed Kilimanjaro and I’ve run up some of the most famous mountains along with the Tour de France.
+I’ve finished around ten marathons, about ten triathlons, and an ultra trail race.
+I’ve climbed Kilimanjaro, and I’ve run up some of the most famous mountains along with the Tour de France.

 One of the biggest challenges and where I have learned the most was preparing for the Ironman.
-I’ve done a lot of shorter triathlons and in total three full distance Ironman races.
+As a result, I’ve done a lot of shorter triathlons and, in total, three full-distance Ironman races.

 I did my first Ironman in 2011 and finished just under 11 hours.
-Exactly two years later I finished my third with a 9h 33min finish.
+Two years later, I finished my third with a 9h 33min finish.

 This article is based on my experiences with different coaches, different training environments, and completing races across the globe.